MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/walkthrough-prepare-the-data.md

 ### The data loaded but it contains duplicates

-If your database contains a table of the same name and the same schema, bcp will insert a new copy of the data rather than overwriting existing data.
+If your database contains a table of the same name and the same schema, **bcp** inserts a new copy of the data rather than overwriting existing data.
 To avoid duplicate data, truncate any existing tables before re-running the script.

 ## What's included in the sample

-When you download the files from the GitHub repository, you'll get the following:
+When you download the files from the GitHub repository, you get the following:

 + Data in CSV format; see [Training and scoring data](#bkmk_data) for details
 + A PowerShell script for preparing the environment